Ryo Hirakawa

-Ryō Hirakawa (平川亮, Hirakawa Ryō) is a Japanese racing driver who is currently competing for Toyota Gazoo Racing in the FIA World Endurance Championship.
+Ryo Hirakawa (平川 亮, Hirakawa Ryō) is a Japanese racing driver who is currently competing for Toyota Gazoo Racing in the FIA World Endurance Championship.
 He was Super GT GT500 champion in 2017, and finished runner-up in Super Formula in 2020.
 He has competed in the FIA World Endurance Championship in the Hypercar class since 2022, winning the 24 Hours of Le Mans in his debut season and the championship title in 2022 and 2023 alongside co-drivers Sébastien Buemi and Brendon Hartley.
 Hirakawa is also signed to Haas F1 Team as a reserve driver for the 2025 Formula One season.

 Early career

 Born in Kure, Hiroshima Prefecture, Hirakawa began his racing career in karting at the age of thirteen and raced in various local championships.
 In just his second year of karting, he won the 2008 All-Japan Junior Kart Championship, before progressing to the KF2 category in 2009, where he finished third in the All-Japan Kart Championship and 32nd in the Asia-Pacific Championship.

 After graduating from the Formula Toyota Racing School, Hirakawa graduated to single-seaters in 2010, competing primarily in the Formula Challenge Japan series.
 In his first season, he finished sixth in the series standings, finishing on the podium two times in eleven races.
 He won his first race in the Super FJ category, and won the JAF Regional Championship Super FJ Okayama Series title at 16 years, 8 months of age.
 Hirakawa also contested the final three rounds in the 2010 Formula BMW Pacific season, as a guest driver.
 He recorded a best finish of fourth place at Okayama.

-He remained in Formula Challenge Japan for 2011, winning his first race in the sixth round at Fuji Speedway.
+Hirakawa remained in Formula Challenge Japan for 2011, winning his first race in the sixth round at Fuji Speedway.
 He finished the year second in the championship standings behind future Toyota Gazoo Racing WRT driver Takamoto Katsuta.
 That same year, Hirakawa won the JAF Formula 4 West Series Championship, becoming the youngest champion at 17 years, 8 months of age.

 In 2012, Hirakawa competed for a third season in Formula Challenge Japan, and simultaneously stepped up to the All-Japan Formula Three Championship with Team RSS, as well as the Porsche Carrera Cup Japan with a Porsche junior scholarship.

-He won his debut race in Japanese F3, and seven of the first nine races of the season, en route to clinching the championship at the twelfth round in Sportsland Sugo.
+Hirakawa won his debut race in Japanese F3, and seven of the first nine races of the season, en route to clinching the championship at the twelfth round in Sportsland Sugo.
 After the Japanese F3 season concluded, Hirakawa made his debut in the Macau Grand Prix with RSS, qualifying 24th and retiring from the race due to a collision.
 In Porsche Carrera Cup Japan, Hirakawa won seven consecutive races, and clinched the series championship with two races remaining.
 He became the youngest ever champion in Japanese F3 and Carrera Cup Japan, at 18 years of age.
 And in his third FCJ season, Hirakawa won five races, and finished second in the championship to Nobuharu Matsushita, after both drivers finished with the same number of points and race wins.